 The horizontal axis (corporatism) is primarily affected by the level at which wage negotiations are conducted and the degree of harmony in labor relations.
 Corporatism rises as the negotiations become increasingly centralized and harmonious.
-Specifically, direct negotiations between top echelons of labor unions and management organizations, and the adoption of a single, nationwide wage increase rate is assigned a rating of "high corporatism."
-As opposed to this, separate negotiations conducted on the corporate or factory level is assigned a rating of "low corporatism."
+Specifically, direct negotiations between top echelons of labor unions and management organizations and the adoption of a single, nationwide wage increase rate are assigned a rating of "high corporatism."
+As opposed to this, separate negotiations conducted on the corporate or factory level are assigned a rating of "low corporatism."
 "Medium corporatism" covers the intermediate zone where negotiations are conducted on an industry-by-industry basis.

-Bruno and Sachs [1985] indicate that a mechanism exists under higher levels of corporatism which prevents sharp increases in wages.
-That is, under a centralized and harmonious framework for labor negotiations, the labor-side more readily acknowledges that excessive wage increases on a national scale do not result in its gains because they just raise the level of inflation.
+Bruno and Sachs (1985) indicate that a mechanism exists under higher levels of corporatism which prevents sharp increases in wages.
+That is, under a centralized and harmonious framework for labor negotiations, employees more readily acknowledge that excessive wage increases on a national scale do not result in their gains because they just raise the level of inflation.
 Furthermore, changes in inflationary expectations tend to be milder because of the "concentration of expectations" generated under a system of nationwide wage-setting.